arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 <a href="https://www.angularjswiki.com/angular/dynamically-change-ngif-thenelse-templates-at-runtime-in-angular/" target="_blank" rel="noopener">Dynamically Change NgIf, Then,Else Templates At Run time In Angular</a>

-## *ngif else and then templates example in Angular
+## *ngif with both else and then templates example in Angular

 We can pass both `else` template and `then` template to `*ngIf` directive as shown below.